John K. Wilson

 Director of Human Resources

 With a BBA in Business Management, Heather joined WLS in 2011.
 Today, she oversees the GIS Department, encompassing staff and projects in multiple offices across the nation.
 From customized, quality project support to best in class takeoff services, Heather administers one of the largest GIS Department’s in the brokerage industry.
-At its peak – 70 GIS Specialists.
+At its peak – 90 staff members.
 She works closely with project managers, directors, department managers, support staff, and clients to ensure their mapping needs are fully accounted for.
 Combining her management and marketing expertise with a passion for GIS and the industry, the GIS Department at Western Land Services has seen substantial growth under Heather’s leadership.
-Her invaluable client and partner relationships, ability to identify new business opportunities through the understanding of markets and client needs, and efforts to integrate the latest technologies, have been fundamental to that growth.
+Her attention to client and partner relationships, ability to identify new business opportunities through the understanding of markets and client needs, and efforts to integrate the latest technologies, have been fundamental to that growth.